AABearBots/First-Closed-Doors-Competition/README.md

 # Trading Algobots

 You are almost done with your set up.
-Let's briefely discuss t-gobots before actually cloning one to use as a template.
+Let's briefely discuss t-bots before actually cloning one to use as a template.

 ## Overview